byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** nice
 **\<endogenic>** coolio
 **\<oneiric\_>** right on
-**\<suraeNoether>** I also am waiting on a few more quotes from  venues for the Monero Konferenco, named by rehrar (I kind of like Monero in the Mountains, or Ring Signatures on the Rockies, but tbqh, Monero Konferenco has a Mortal Kombat feel to it, and I kinda love it)
+**\<suraeNoether>** I also am waiting on a few more quotes from  venues for the ByteRub Konferenco, named by rehrar (I kind of like ByteRub in the Mountains, or Ring Signatures on the Rockies, but tbqh, ByteRub Konferenco has a Mortal Kombat feel to it, and I kinda love it)
 **\<suraeNoether>** The remainder of this week?
 More DLSAG, more fulmo, more research into accumulators...
 OH OH OH
 **\<suraeNoether>** I also have a question for the community, but I'll wait until Sarang has gone and anyone else who wants to contribute
 **\<oneiric\_>** dun dun dun dada dun..
-Monero Kooooonferenco!!
+ByteRub Kooooonferenco!!
 **\<sarang>** Sure
 **\<endogenic>** can we pls work in some lotr references like Council of Elrond?
 **\<suraeNoether>** NO